danja/atuin/README.md

 This is mostly a (lively) placeholder right now.
 You can only load files using copy & paste.
 I don't actually need it as a Turtle editor _per se_, though I will add things like fs load/save soon.
 My motivation is to use it in [Semem](https://github.com/danja/semem), an agent memory thing I'm working on that will need seriously cluster-capable visualization of RDF graphs.

 _The following written by my colleague ~~Claude~~ GitHub Copilot.
-Be warned, reality isn't her first language.
+Be warned, reality isn't their first language.
 Proper docs will appear in finite time._

 Atuin is a web-based editor for Turtle RDF files with an integrated graph visualization.
 This modern implementation uses vanilla JavaScript with ES modules (ESM), providing a clean, modular architecture.
 It is tested with [Vitest](https://vitest.dev/) and uses the [evb](https://github.com/danja/evb) event bus for decoupled communication between components.